 He laid down then on the damp rocks and died right away.
 I descended to the treeline, fetched back some poles, and built him a scaffold.
 Wrapped him in the red blanket and laid him thereon.
 Then after a while I started down the mountain in the fading light.

 Eschew the movie made from the book, which shares only the title and the names of a few characters from the book, a book which is the moral and historical opposite of the politically correct film.
-It makes me weep to think of the liberties the director took, which if had done to a woman, would have landed him a thirty-year sentence.
+It makes me weep to think of the liberties the director took, which if he had done to a woman would have landed him a thirty-year sentence.

 Also highly recommended (as historical orientation) is the classic The Fighting Cheyennes by George Bird Grinnell, who was born in 1849 and who wrote the book in 1915 (it’s still in print).
 It is a non-patronizing, non-romantic look at the battles the Cheyenne fought, in, as much as was possible, their own words.

 Berger wrote Little Big Man at a time (1964) when white boys still wanted to run off and be Indians.
 Nearly twenty years later, the TV show Grizzly Adams fulfilled the same escapist function.
 What little boys want to be now they had best keep quiet about or out come the pills (or awards).

 Old Lodge Skins was Little Big Man’s adoptive grandfather.
 The scene takes place shortly after the Battle of Little Big Horn, which the Cheyenne called the Battle at the Greasy Grass.
-This being the Current Year, I have to remind the reader this is when General Custer and his small army was wiped out by the Indians, the last real victory they were to have in the Plains wars.
+This being the Current Year, I have to remind the reader this is when General Custer and his small army was wiped out by the Indians, the last real victory Indians were to have in the Plains wars.

 There is much in Old Lodge Skin’s prayer that still works.
 Men, remember to offer it or one like it as Thanksgiving today.